 - everyone born in Austria (irrespective of nationality)

-For those not born in Austria who have not acquired Austrian nationality or asylum status, the law of the country of their nationality (which may refer to Austrian law) usually applies for any change in civil status.
+For those who have neither the Austrian nationality nor asylum status, the law of the country of their nationality (which may refer to Austrian law) usually applies for any change in civil status.

 Having undergone gender reassignment surgery or divorce is not a requirement for a change of sex in Austria.

 The case-law of the Constitutional Court has established an additional sex category – intersexuality – that is biologically separate from male or female.
-Intersexual individuals have a right to their sex category being recorded in the civil status register (VfSlg 20258/2018).
+Intersexual individuals have a right to their sex category (= so-called "3rd gender") being recorded in the civil status register (VfSlg 20258/2018).

 The terms 'divers', 'inter' or 'open' are available for recording the sex category.
 It is also possible to delete the sex recorded.